Smoked Brisket is one of the best barbecue dishes that can ever be made. Follow these steps to achieve the results that you seek.

 The Keys to preparing your favorite Beef Brisket

-Apply a the rub generously on both sides of the meat.
-It is a good idea to have at least 12 - 16 ounces of dry rub available when making brisket depending ont he size of the brisket.
+Apply the rub generously on both sides of the meat.
+It is a good idea to have at least 12 - 16 ounces of dry rub available when making brisket depending on the size of the brisket.
 The meat must be coated completely to deliver maximum flavor.
 Once rubbed wrap it tightly in foil, and put it away in the refrigerator overnight.
 Wrapping will help when placing the meat in the smoker.

-Once the brisket is on the smoker remove the brisket from the foil and place directly on the rack.
+Once the brisket is ready for the smoker remove the brisket from the foil and place directly on the rack.
 A basic brisket will take between 1 and 1-1/2 hours per pound to cook.
-Once you've estimated your cooking time per wait the effort shifts to heat management.
+Keep in mind if you want that juicy, tender fall apart brisket that will take at least 3 hours per pound.
+After estimating the cooking time the effort shifts to heat management.
 It would be wise to check the temperature of the smoker every 45 minutes to one hour.
 If the smoker uses charcoal preheat the charcoal in a chimney stack before adding to the smoker box.
 If the smoker uses wood consider adding more wood every 45 minutes to an hour.
 Some say the wood should be soaked in water then placed on the burning wood below it.
 Others think that the flavor will be dampened by wetting the wood and therefore focus on dry wood application to their fire.
 It's up to you to choose the method that works best.

 After about 3 hours of smoking turn the brisket over.
 It's a good idea to start the smoke process on the side of the meat that has less fat.
 Then turning over the brisket finishing it on the fat side.
 This process helps deliver added moistness to the meat early in the cooking process.